 For example, I made sure to get an urn that I wanted to be his final resting place.
 No offense to the urns that they initially give, but it didn’t capture the vibe that I wanted for him.
 Plus I wanted an urn big enough to add his favorite stuff toy to.
 (It was a promise I made to him way before his passing).

-I felt that it was the only thing I felt I could do because everything felt out of my control.
+It was the only thing I felt I could do because everything else was out of my control.
 I wanted him to feel special because he was special to me.

 In addition, I ordered a plaque with my favorite picture of him and a nice saying that captured how I feel about losing him.
 I look at those things with a positive feeling that he is still here with me.